Aggie-Events/blog/src/pages/posts/onboarding.md

 ---
 layout: ../../layouts/post.astro
-title: 'Getting onboarded for backend development'
+title: 'Getting onboarded'
 pubDate: 2024-11-18
-description: 'Downloading and configuring everything you need to set up a local development environment'
+description: 'Downloading and configuring everything you need to set up a local development environment for Aggie Events'
 author: 'Alexander Bui'
-excerpt:
+excerpt: 'Downloading and configuring everything you need to set up a local development environment for Aggie Events.'
 image:
   src:
   alt:
 tags: ['backend','Docker','PostgreSQL','Node.js','Git']
 ---

-#
 Welcome to the world of backend development!
 In this article, I'll guide you through the process of getting onboarded for backend development for Aggie Events.